secretgraph/secretgraph/README.md

 -   validationError: use params
 -   trustedKeys logic.
 Prevent server-side injection of keys
     -   Needs much more work especially on gui side
+        -   save trustedKeys in Config
+        -   update trustedKeys to keys signed by already trusted keys
+        -   global, with optional name, link/id
+        -   if signature isn't found or named key could not be retrieved, it means it is revoked, remove orphans in this case
     -   a better ActionDialog is neccessary
 -   transfer logic has problems
     -   what if public key is not on the target cluster?